 Because 401k plans are employer-sponsored, you will need to decide what to do with your savings when you leave that employer.
-There are a few basic options available, and each one has advantages and disadvantages.
+A few basic options are available, and each has advantages and disadvantages.
 They include the following:

 |Leave your 401k||Perform a 401k rollover||Roll it into an IRA|